AndrewJunei/jax-fem-cfd/README.md

 </p>

 ### 4-Step Pressure Projection
 We use a 4-step pressure projection method for efficiency and temporal accuracy while avoiding pressure stability issues (for equal order interpolations).
 To understand these plots, some background information is needed.
-Without providing it here, you may refer to Codina, 2000 and Choi et al., 1996.
+Without providing it here, you may refer to [Codina, 2001](https://www.sciencedirect.com/science/article/pii/S0021999101967257) and [Choi et al., 1997](https://www.sciencedirect.com/science/article/pii/S0045782596011565).
 These plots clarify some of the issues with these methods discussed in the literature through numerical experiments.

 <p align="center">
     <img src="images/projection_convergence.png" width="98%">